National Intelligence Organization: Switzerland

 Parliamentarian Alex Kuprecht announced that the government was considering opening a criminal case against regarding espionage and other illegal activities performed by Turkish agents against dissidents.
 Also, there were espionage against academics who were critical of Turkey.

 On March 16, 2017, the Office of the Attorney General launched a criminal inquiry into possible foreign spying on Switzerland's Turkish community.
 Investigation also concerned an attempt to kidnap a Swiss-Turkish in Zurich to take him abroad.
 That same month, Switzerland's foreign minister warned Turkey against illegal spying on expatriate Turks in Switzerland.
 In April 2017, a Swiss policeman of Turkish origin was arrested on the accusation that he was spying for the Turkish government.

 Turkey

 At the time of the 1971 Turkish military memorandum, the MIT did not inform Prime Minister Süleyman Demirel about the coup plans, and asked for the PM's resignation on the day of the coup.

-During the 1980 Turkish coup d'état, the plans for “Operation Flag” (Bayrak Harekâtı) were conveyed to the military units by an MİT airplane.
+During the 1980 Turkish coup d'état, the plans for "Operation Flag" (Bayrak Harekâtı) were conveyed to the military units by an MİT airplane.
 Once again, the agency did not notify the prime minister, even though legally it was under his authority, as it was part of the coup.

 During the 2016 Turkish coup d'état attempt, the MİT fought against the coup plotters.

+According to Turkish media, the Turkish National Intelligence Organization prevented a second attack days after the initial 2024 Lebanon electronic device attacks.
+They intercepted a shipment at Istanbul Airport containing 1,300 pagers and 700 chargers destined for Lebanon.